varya/food-delivery-packaging/index.md

     <div class="row">
       <div class="col-lg-6 mx-auto">
         <h2>Concepts</h2>
         <p class="lead">This overall understanding of the ecosystem, combined with our insights gathered from the various players, allows us to present this potential roadmap for innovation going forward.
-We believe packaging alone isn’t enough for Huhtamaki to become a player in this space and thus we have shared a range of situations where they can add value.</p>
+We believe packaging alone isn’t enough for Huhtamaki to become a player in this space and thus we have shared a range of situations where they can add value.
+In addition we’ve also provided some thought provoking future directions for food delivery based on our research.</p>
+        <p class="lead">For more details on the various phases of this project, please use the navigation menu at the top of the page.</p>
         <p class="text-center">
           <a class="btn btn-outline-light btn-lg" href="concepts" role="button">Click for more</a>
         </p>